OSLO: On-the-Sphere Learning for Omnidirectional images and its application to 360-degree image compression: Introduction

-In this paper, we show that there is no tradeoff between performance and complexity.
-Indeed, by effectively integrating the geometry of the problem, we propose a novel learning approach for spherical images, called OSLO, that is both efficient and with linear complexity.
-First, we construct filters with a large {\it expressiveness}, which leads to high approximation power CNNs.
-Then, we perform filtering by translating the same filter all over the sphere surface ({\it consistency}) with only 2 degrees of freedom, which leads to a complexity that scales linearly with the number of pixels.
-This construction results from the exploitation of a sampling that is both uniform and oriented with respect to the north pole.
+In this paper, by effectively integrating the geometry of the problem, we propose a novel learning approach for spherical images, called OSLO, that satisfies all above mentioned properties.
+First, to achieve rotation equivariance (i), we perform \textit{consistent} filtering.
+This means that, by translating the filter over the sphere surface, the filter (a) keeps the same orientation towards the north pole, (b) processes pixels with the same interpixel correlation, and (c) processes the same area of the sphere.
+These properties, illustrated in \cref{fig:first_page}, result from the exploitation of a sampling that is both uniform and oriented with respect to the north pole.
 It also takes advantage of the fact that omnidirectional images are usually level or registered\footnote{The north pole of these images usually point towards the upright direction such that buildings, humans, doors, etc. have a natural upright position.} \cite{uyttendaele_Optimizing_2017,davidson_360deg_2020}.
+Second, the image being registered, and the sampling being oriented, one coefficient per neighbor can be learned.
 Moreover, we propose an iterative construction of this convolution with a dedicated aggregation such that the kernel can be learned for every pixel neighborhood size.
-It provides a computationally efficient method to capture the inter-pixel correlations.
+This leads to a filter with high expressiveness (ii).
+Finally, since filtering consists in translating the filter over the sphere, complexity grows linearly with the number of pixels, and computation is local (iii).
 We also extend some of the important operators from classical 2D CNN to the sphere, such as stride, pooling, pixel shuffling, so that each elementary module of a 2D CNN can be defined on the sphere.